alisoleimani/pam_rundir/README.md

 (close session), and its full path made available in an environment variable, usually `$XDG_RUNTIME_DIR`.

+This fork contains some changes of the original implementation for Artix Linux.

 ## Free Software

 pam_rundir - Copyright (C) 2015 Olivier Brunel <jjk@jjacky.com>